 Imagine this: you wake up one morning and something feels different in your mouth.
 You realize that, while you can move your tongue around, you can’t feel it touch your teeth or gums.
 Noticing that your tongue has gone numb can be shocking and uncomfortable.
-Fortunately, with the help of Dr. Craig Armstrong and our Houston dental practice, there’s no need to panic.
+Fortunately, with the help of our dentist in 77042 Dr. Craig Armstrong and our Houston dental practice, there’s no need to panic.
 We are available to assist you with all sorts of oral health issues and dental emergencies, including a numb tongue.
 Often, changes in your mouth are much easier to deal with if you understand what could be causing them.
 In the following blog, we describe why your tongue might feel numb and how we can help you treat your condition.

 The medical term for numbness in the tongue is paresthesia.
 Health Hype defines this as “any abnormal sensation from the tongue which includes sensations such as numbness, tingling or prickling (‘pins and needles’).”
 Basically, your tongue may feel like it is burning, freezing, stinging, or it may feel nothing at all—these are all paresthesia.
 Health Hype explains that this condition may be especially noticeable in the tongue because this organ “has a rich nerve supply” and “is lined with a delicate mucous membrane.”
 Whatever you call it and however it feels, paresthesia can be uncomfortable and unnerving.
 Having a numb tongue can also interfere greatly with your daily life, making eating, drinking, and speaking more challenging.